123jimin/kshoot.js/README.md

 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/123jimin/kshoot.js/build.yml?branch=main&style=flat-square)

-NOTE: this library is work in progress.

 This is JavaScript/TypeScript library for manipulating KSH and KSON chart files of K-Shoot Mania.
-This project supersedes [kson-js](https://github.com/123jimin/kson-js).

 This library is focused on having a simple, modular, and intuitive codebase with little dependency.

-Internally, `ByPulse<...>[]` and similar lists are managed by [sorted-btree](https://github.com/qwertie/btree-typescript).
+**NOTE:** Check out [kshoot-tools](https://github.com/123jimin/kshoot-tools) if you are looking for *a program or a tool* to do something with chart files.
+This library can be used to create such tools, but is not a tool by itself.

 ## Progress

+This library is currently work-in-progress with only the basic features implemented.

 - KSH/KSON I/O
   - [x] Reading KSH